Faculty/ Program Directors

-You will be added to a list of highly regarded faculty members who have directed a program for SBCC to destinations that include Australia, Rwanda, Turkey, Vietnam, Cambodia, India, Cuba, New Zealand, Russia, China, Costa Rica, Mexico, Spain, Italy, France, Germany, England, Argentina, Bolivia, Thailand, South Africa, the former Soviet Union and more.
+You will be added to a list of highly regarded faculty members who have directed a program for SBCC to destinations that include Australia, Rwanda, Turkey, Vietnam, Cambodia, India, Cuba, New Zealand, Bali, Japan, Russia, China, Costa Rica, Mexico, Spain, Italy, France, Germany, England, Argentina, Bolivia, Thailand, South Africa, the former Soviet Union and more.

 The international Education Committee accepts proposals for the upcoming school year every spring.
 The program proposal can be submitted either as a single program director or for co-director teams.
 Especially if you are part-time faculty, we encourage you to apply as a co-director with a full-time faculty.
 If you want to be a co-director but don’t have another director in mind please indicate that on the program proposal.